Insted - equality and diversity in education

 English as an additional language

-A wealth of practical teaching ideas can be found at the Collaborative Learning Project http://www.collaborativelearning.org, City of Nottingham http://www.nottinghamschools.co.uk click then on Standards and Effectiveness, followed by EMAG; and the Gordon Ward Consultancy http://homepage.ntlworld.com/gordon.ward2000/
+A wealth of practical teaching ideas can be found at the Collaborative Learning Project http://www.collaborativelearning.org, EAL Teaching Strategies, http://www.eal-teaching-strategies.com/index.html and the Gordon Ward Consultancy http://www.racingtoenglish.co.uk/

 The National Association for Language Development in the Curriculum (NALDIC) provides advice on a range of policy and practice matters relating to English as an additional language at http://www.naldic.org.uk.